ECB's Stark warns global crisis far from over

 "It is a fallacy to think that loose monetary policy can solve the large structural problems we are facing.
 Central banks must not become the victims of their own success and should not become overburdened."

-Stark cited personal reasons for his decision to quit the ECB, although sources say it was principally over his opposition to the central bank's controversial bond purchase programme.
+Stark cited personal reasons for his decision to quit the ECB, although sources say it was principally over his opposition to the central bank's controversial bond purchase program.

 He highlighted the heavy debts burdening key developed economies alongside structural problems and growth worries, but spent the core of the speech calling for central banks to stand firm against political interference.